sky-music/sky-music.github.io/make-your-own-sheet.md

 Tip 1: We usually find 8 boxes a row works best for a 16:9 aspect ratio (widescreen).
 Use line breaks to divide your song in rows.
 Tip 2: In the Python command-line program do not press enter after a blank line as this will end the song.
 If you need a full blank line in the song use '.' for blank notes or enter a lyrics line with no text.

+## Start from an existing sheet to improve it

+If you want to improve a published sheet, you can retrieve the notes two ways:

+* by opening the HTML file in a text editor and look for the tag called `<div id='ascii'>`.
+It should contain the notes in ABC1-5 format (except for old sheets published before July 2021).

+* by feeding an HTML sheet to the Visual Sheet Maker.
+It should read the notes of the 'ascii' tag and export them as TXT, in ABC1-5 and English CDEFGAB formats.

 ## Finish your sheet!

 With your music notes typed out, now simply copy and paste all of your notes into cmd/terminal after you've followed Step 2.